app-iptv/app/README.md

 - 📧 Email: [marianaduartesilva425@gmail.com](mailto:marianaduartesilva425@gmail.com)

 ## **License**
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See [LICENSE](LICENSE) file for details.